Many years ago, when I was preparing to present my master thesis my advisor gave me valuable advice I’ll never forget.

 Keep some slides hidden at the end for questions that they might ask.
 Even have the damn Gantt chart if you like.
 If they ask you about it say: "I'm glad you asked" and jump to the slide and use the QA time to talk about this, instead of sacrificing the very limited presentation time with it.

 Suffice it to say I followed the advice and the presentation was a hit.
 They LOVED how simple it was.
 They LOVED that the demo showed the power and potential of what I built instead of just hearing about it.
-They LOVED the surprised of expecting to be confused and bored to tears but instead getting a light presentation.
+They LOVED the surprise of expecting to be confused and bored to tears but instead getting a light presentation.

 The lesson is: Keep it simple and high level.
 Favour less information over too much.